davorg/dmp/chapters/chapter07.md

 item from the next one.
 Each data item is simply written immediately after the preceding one, after padding it to a defined width.
-This padding can either be with zeroes or with spaces and can be before or after the data. !!!FOOTNOTE  1 Although it is most common to find numerical data prepadded with zeroes and text data postpadded with spaces.
+This padding can either be with zeroes or with spaces and can be before or after the data (although it is most common to find numerical data prepadded with zeroes and text data postpadded with spaces).
-!!!
 In order to interpret the data, we need more information about the way it has been written.
 This is normally sent separately from the data itself but, as we shall see later, it is also possible to encode this data within the files.

 Here is an example of two fixed-width data records:

      00374Bloggs & Co        19991105100103+00015000
      00375Smith Brothers     19991106001234-00004999

 As you can see, it’s tricky to understand exactly what is going on here.
 It looks as though there is an ascending sequence number at the